Code-Institute-Submissions/md-milestone-project-1/README.md

-# 21W8Y - Photography Creative Agancey - Responsive Website - Code Institute Milestone Project 1
+# 21W8Y - Photography Creative Agency - Responsive Website - Code Institute Milestone Project 1

-## What does it do and what need does it fulfil?
+## What does it do and what need does it fulfill?

-This project is mobile-first responsive website for 21W8Y Creative Photography Company It fulfils the need for potential clients to get familiar with comapnys work, team, process and also enquire through a contact form about the project.
+This project is a mobile-first responsive website for 21W8Y Creative Photography Company It fulfills the need for potential clients to get familiar with company work, team, process and also enquire through a contact form about the project.

 ## UX